danmayer/s3_image_converter/README.md

 ## Todo

+* Exception Handling improvements with Ben
-* exception handling prints out but still seems to halt execution
+  * previously output exception but halted
+  * try catch in methods works but should print which file failed and continue (or add to skipped_list)
 * time based filter options
 * more efficient S3 filter query (via CLI opposed to in app)
 * don't write files work directly with IO-streams